Blends

 Square Bullet

-Complex Regional Pain Syndrome (CRPS): Out of balance ROX allows free radicals to cause pain.
+Complex Regional Pain Syndrome (CRPS): Out of balance ROX allows free radicals to send unexplained pain signals to the brain.

 Square Bullet

-Diabetes: If not enough ROX is delivered for glucose to convert to energy, added insulin will not control the patient's sugar level.
+Diabetes: If not enough ROX is delivered for glucose to be converted to energy, more insulin will be required to control a person’s sugar level.

 Square Bullet

-HIV/AIDS: When a T-cell recognizes a virus, it recruits a critical mass of ROX to destroy the virus.
-Insufficient ROX would not allow a critical mass to focus on the virus, allowing it to spread out and destroy the T-cell and surrounding tissue.
+HIV/AIDs: When a T-cell recognizes a virus, it recruits a critical mass of ROX to destroy the virus.
+Insufficient ROX leads to the premature release of oxygen, destroying T-cells and surrounding tissues.

 Square Bullet

-Parkinson's Disease: If less than a critical mass of ROX exists, radicals will be released at the surrounding tissues, causing widespread damage.
-This can begin a chain of events leading to PD.
+Parkinson’s Disease: Only about 30% of people with the gene for Parkinson’s Disease (PD) actually get the disease.
+If less than a critical mass of ROX exists, radicals will be released in the brain and the surrounding tissues, resulting in widespread damage and causing a chain of events that leads to PD.

 Square Bullet